Tribal Alaskans light on walrus meat getting tons of halibut

-JUNEAU, Alaska, July 31 (Reuters) - About 10,000 pounds (4.5 tonnes) of frozen halibut is being sent as food aid to four rural tribal Alaskan communities beset by a lean walrus hunting season caused by climate shifts, a representative for a group coordinating the distribution said.
+JUNEAU, Alaska (Reuters) - About 10,000 pounds (4.5 tonnes) of frozen halibut is being sent as food aid to four rural tribal Alaskan communities beset by a lean walrus hunting season caused by climate shifts, a representative for a group coordinating the distribution said.

 The fish will be distributed to four communities on islands in the Bering Sea, according to population, Donna James, a senior planner for Kawerak Inc, a non-profit tribal consortium headquartered in Nome, said on Thursday.